 Potty Training Mistakes #5: Starting too soon

-Did I mention that we had tried before the baby was born?
+Another thing we did wrong, way before all of the above incidents, was trying before the baby was born?
 M sat on the toilet and had no idea what to do.
 We tried a number of times.

 Make sure that your child is really ready before you try to train.
 Here are some guidelines you can follow, since clearly I’m not an expert on this.
 Some people have told me that potty training in three days did work when they tried again later on, so if your child is very young you may want to try again later.

 Potty Training Mistakes #6: Using only reward charts